70v-Yoyo/hexo-everyday-calendar/README.md

 # 图例 Example
 ![image-20250211172548584](./example.jpg)

-The above picture shows the comparison between and mobile effects.
+The above picture shows the comparison of this plugin on desktop and mobile devices.